By Gary Bunzer

 Rather than attach molding to cover the joint between the sidewall and the basement sections at the floor line, Holiday Rambler designers incorporate a seamless belt trim, which easily sheds rain and moisture.
 The result?
 No rusting screws, loosened molding, leaks, or dirt.

-The roof is covered with a white reflective TPO (thermoplastic polyolefin) membrane.
+The roof has a white reflective TPO (thermoplastic polyolefin) membrane.
 Its arched design accommodates 5 inches of insulation down the center of the roof, right where the air conditioner ducting is routed, making the 32A applicable to any climate or destination.
 Despite the arched roof, the ceiling remains flat.

 The Vacationer XE is powered by Ford’s 6.8-liter Triton V-10 engine and mated to a six-speed transmission, producing 320 horsepower at 3,900 rpm and providing 460 pound-feet of torque to the drive wheels.
 So equipped, the test unit proved its salt during my test drive.